 If you have been invited to present a demonstration lesson, the school has high hopes for your candidacy.
-They are setting aside time in their instructional day to see you in action!
-Make sure that you use the time properly so that you can continue in the process.
+The demo lesson is essentially an audition for a teaching job.
+It is arguably the most challenging, but important, round in the teacher interview process.
+Various people from the school are setting aside time in their instructional day to see you in action!
+Make sure that you properly plan, prepare, manage the classroom, and effectively deliver instruction — to succeed to the next round.

-I have sat through more than one hundred demo lessons.
-Here are the tips I wish all the candidates knew prior to their interviews!
+Jamie Truman is a former NYC public school teacher, Founding Director of Operations at a NYC community charter school, and a TFA alum.
+She has sat through more than a hundred demo lessons.
+Here are the tips she wishes all the candidates knew prior to their interviews!

 Structuring Your Lesson